How Do Antidepressants Work?

 Regular follow up visits with your health care professional are essential.
 Depression and anxiety are serious illnesses and can be associated with suicidal thoughts and other symptoms.
 It is imperative to go for follow up appointments as instructed.
 Treatment with selective serotonin reuptake inhibitors (SSRIs), tricyclic antidepressants (TCAs), monoanmine oxidase inhibitors (MAOIs), and other antidepressants requires monitoring and fine tuning.
 The goal is to alleviate depression and anxiety without side effects and symptoms returning.
 You may also need adjustments to treatment if you undergo a major life change such as being diagnosed with a serious illness or losing a job.
 Women who are pregnant may also need to adjust the type or dose of medication they are taking.
 Some medications can have negative effects on a developing fetus.

 Many people are afraid to take antidepressant drugs to treat depression and anxiety because they believe the myths perpetuated about treatment.
 Some worry that antidepressant drugs will make them robotic and emotionless.
 They can help eliminate feelings of sadness and hopelessness, but they won't make you out of touch with your emotions.
 Some people also falsely believe they will need to be treated with antidepressants for life.
-Most people are treated for between 6 to 12 months.
+Many people are treated for between 6 to 12 months.
 Follow your health care professional's guidance about starting, increasing, decreasing, or stopping prescribed drugs.
 Not following instructions may lead to uncomfortable side effects.
-Abruptly stopping antidepressants is dangerous and may lead to withdrawal symptoms.
+Abruptly stopping antidepressants is dangerous and may lead to withdrawal symptoms

 Combination Treatment Is Best